Machu Picchu Mountain: Your FULL Guide to Hiking in 2026

 Do you want to know how it works?

 The temples, altars, and Intihuatana stone were among the buildings on the mountain that were planned to coincide with significant celestial occasions.
-The Incas utilized the Intihuatana in particular as an astronomical clock or calendar to help them keep track of time depending on the location of the sun.
+The Incas utilized the Intihuatana, in particular, as an astronomical clock or calendar to help them keep track of time depending on the location of the sun.

 Things To Do